pereiradaniel/CPP_CRASH_COURSE/P1C1/Overture/notes.md

 int* x_ptr = &x;
 ```

-This is a constraint violation because you've implicitly shucked off the *const* protections on *x*.
-Some compilers will let this pass with a warning.
+- This is a constraint violation because you've implicitly shucked off the *const* protections on *x*.
+- Some compilers will let this pass with a warning.
 C++ will instead produce an error.

-In both C and C++, the remedy is to make the cast explicit.
-In C++ you can either use an explicit C-style cast or use a *const_cast*.
+- In both C and C++, the remedy is to make the cast explicit.

+In C++ you can either use an explicit C-style cast or use a *const_cast*:

 ```cpp
 int* x_ptr_1 = (int*)&x;                // (1)